 ILBCF / HBCU Fellowship Application

-Based on this there will potentially be a need for the fellows to staff a pending conference in September.
-Fellows will be provided with a $1,500 stipend for their tenure of work, graduate level fellows will receive a $2,500 stipend and also cover travel expenses to Springfield for meetings.
+Based on this, there will potentially be a need for the fellows to staff our Annual Legislative Conference in October.
+Fellows will be provided with a $1,500 stipend for their tenure of work, Graduate Level Fellows will receive a $2,500 stipend and also cover travel expenses to Springfield for meetings.

-This application is for potential research fellows for the upcoming 2022 legislative session.
-Applicants should be enrolled at an accredited HBCU institution of higher learning, and have reached their sophomore/junior year or above (to Ph.D).
+This application is for potential research fellows for the upcoming 2023 legislative session.
+Applicants should be enrolled at an accredited HBCU institution of higher learning and have reached their sophomore/junior year or above (to Ph.D).
 Students must have a 2.7 G.P.A. or above.